NOTICE: NOTIFICATION — DATE

 About

 Advance your clinical nursing skills to become a psychiatric mental health nurse practitioner.
-Our 44-credit-hour Master of Science in Nursing Psychiatric Mental Health Nurse Practitioner (MSN-PMHNP) program prepares you for this advanced nursing role of providing mental health treatment and support services to clients and their families.
+Our 44-credit-hour hybrid Master of Science in Nursing Psychiatric Mental Health Nurse Practitioner (MSN-PMHNP) program prepares you for the advanced nursing role of providing mental health treatment and support services to clients and their families.

 Our small classes and personalized attention from faculty make it easy for working nurses to connect with professors.
 Our faculty are practicing clinicians, and they bring that knowledge to the classroom, preparing you for your own clinical experiences in nursing.